wtsi-hgi/hgi-cloud/docs/setup.md

 ### Run the Container

-The provisioning software is shipped inside a Docker container and each user is supposed to run his/her own container.
+The *provisioning software* is shipped inside a Docker container and each user is supposed to run his/her own container.
 This has multiple
 advantages:

-* Isolation of the provisioning software from the software installed on the Console server.
+* Isolation of the *provisioning software* from the software installed on the *Console Server*.

-* Isolation of each user's working session: any number of users can work on the same Console Server without ever interfering with other users, as long as the Console Server has enough resources.
+* Isolation of each user's working session: any number of users can work on the same *Console Server* without ever interfering with other users, as long as the *Console Server* has enough resources.

-* Portability: the same container can be run on the Console Server, as well as on any other computer on the campus (e.g., your laptop).
+* Portability: the same container can be run on the *Console Server*, as well as on any other computer on the campus (e.g., your laptop).

 The command we suggest to run the provisioning container is: